nikimanoledaki/data_stream_analytics/README.md

 ### Running the application

 At this moment the application can listen for a local Zookeeper/Kafka queue on port `9092`.
-Adding a Zookeeper/Kafka service to this Docker was fine, but there was a network error because the Consumer was refused access to port `9092`.
-This could be resolved with additional time.
+Adding a Zookeeper/Kafka service to this Docker was fine, but there was a network error because the Consumer was refused access to port `9092` within the container, which is why it was difficult to justify adding it to this container in this solution.
+This could be resolved with some additional time.
+In the meantime, there are two possible options to run this service.

 **Option 1: Rails console**